stibinator/DuAEF_Duik_Docs/src/docs/performance.md

 ## Choose the right tool

 Honnestly, if you're in some kind of very advanced rigging and animation, if you're in top-level quality and need both performance and versatility, After Effects may not be the right choice.
 Did you know [_South Park_](https://en.wikipedia.org/wiki/South_Park) was made with [_Maya_](https://www.autodesk.com/products/maya/overview)?
 Why don't you animate in [_Blender_](http://blender.org) with a nice rig?
-You can rig 2D characters in 3D softwares, and you won't have performance issues there.
+You can rig 2D characters in 3D software, and you won't have performance issues there.

-But we agree that sometimes, it's easier and quickier to use less softwares, to not have to render animations between different softwares and to animate in the same software which will be used for compositing.
+But we agree that sometimes, it's easier and quickier to use less software, to not have to render animations between different software and to animate in the same software which will be used for compositing.
 In this case, Duik is the tool you need for character animation in After Effects.

 ## Know the culprits